 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

+The Chase Sapphire Preferred® Card (review) is one of the best mid-tier travel cards available.
 One of the questions people ask the most is, “can you get the Sapphire Preferred if you're already an authorized user on someone else's account?”.
 The short answer is: yes, it is possible.
 However, there are several other factors you'll need to consider before submitting your application.

 The main thing you need to consider before applying for the Sapphire Preferred—or any Chase card, for that matter—is your 5/24 status.
 Chase infamously limits its customers to five new consumer accounts per rolling 24 months.
 That means that if you've opened five or more personal credit cards in the last two years, Chase likely won't approve you for a new card.